-Deel acts as Employee of Record (EOR) for Full Time Employee (FTE).
-We guide companies navigate local laws and compliance requirements such as invoice creation, tax form generation, and more.
+Deel helps companies hire and manage independent contractors (IC) as well as act as Employee of Record (EOR) for Full Time Employee (FTE).
+We guide companies navigate local laws and compliance requirements surrounding independent contractors such as invoice creation, tax form generation, and more.

-Deel was founded in San Francisco, California, in 2018, and has grown quickly since then.
+Deel was founded in San Francisco, California, in 2018, and has grown quickly, since then.
 We have perfected our product with a wide global presence, we offer the first payroll platform for remote teams that connects localized compliance and payments in one system of record and automates everything.

-For users of this handbook, Deel is acting as an Employee of Record for your company.
+For users of this handbook, Deel is acting as an Employee of Record for your company